littlemole/moser/README.md

 note that on Windows, there are two executables following the Windows tradition of providing two executables for console or GUI interaction:
 - moser.exe is a console application, always shows a console, and has good support for console IO
 - xmoser.exe is a windows application.
 It will attach to console if launched from a console window, which allows for output on the console, but console input is a mess. if called in REPL mode (no arguments) it will launch a new console.
 If launched otherwise - like clicking on a .msr file from Explorer - it will NOT launch a console.
+Only xmoser.exe has support for WinUI / XAML Features.
+Classic Win32 UI (Petzold style) and even non-ui WinRT is also supported via moser.exe.